Loading [MathJax]/extensions/TeX/newcommand.js

 void TriaAccessor< structdim, dim, spacedim >::set_combined_face_orientation ( const unsigned int face,

-const unsigned char combined_orientation
+const types::geometric_orientation combined_orientation

 ) const